milkcanbass/OnlineShop/README.md

 * [Technologies](#technologies)

 ## General info
-This is an imaginary online shop.
-The key technologies I used for this are React, Redux, Webpack, PWA, Express, Jest, Firebase, stripe.
-Firebase handles authentication and storing shop items data and user data.
-Since this is an imaginary online shop, I set Stripe payment function as test mode.
+This is an imaginary online shop. <br>
+The key technologies I used for this are <br>
+React, Redux, Webpack, PWA, Express, Jest, Firebase, stripe.<br>
+Firebase handles authentication and storing shop items data and user data. <br>
+Since this is an imaginary online shop, I set Stripe payment function as test mode.<br>
 If you would like to check the payment function, please use the card information on the checkout page.

 ## Test